Optimal Diagonal Preconditioning Beyond Worst-Case Conditioning: Theory and Practice of Omega Scaling: -Optimal Structured Preconditioning

-We now show that the above results extend directly to block diagonal preconditioning and this also results in partial Cholesky preconditioning.
-This extends the results for $\omega$-optimal preconditioning with partial Cholesky structure in~\cite[Theorem 2.7]{JungToerWolkOmega2024} and the block diagonal $\omega$-optimal preconditioner in~\cite[Prop.
+We now show that the above results extend directly to finding \emph{block diagonal} preconditioners for least squares solutions of full rank possibly overdetermined linear systems $Ax=b, A \in \R^{m\times n}, m\geq n$.
+The preconditioner is extended from diagonal to block diagonal (block upper-triangular).
+This relates to sparse QR preconditioning and extends the results for $\omega$-optimal preconditioning with partial Cholesky structure in~\cite[Theorem 2.7]{JungTorrWolkOmega2024} and the block diagonal $\omega$-optimal preconditioner in~\cite[Prop.
 3 part 3]{DoanW:11}.
-We let the linear transformation \textdef{$\blkdiag(B)$} denote the block diagonal matrix formed from the arguments $B=(B_i)$, where $B_i, i=1,\ldots, k$ are positive definite matrices of order $n_i, \sum_{i=1}^k n_i = n$.
-If $B_i = R_i^TR_i, i=1,\ldots,k$ are the Cholesky factorizations, then